crypto-org-chain/chain-main/x/inflation/README.md

 ### Decay Parameters

-- **Decay Start Height**: The block height at which decay begins to apply
-  - Must be a positive integer (greater than 0)
-  - Before this height, base inflation rate is used
-  - At this height, decay starts
+- **Decay epoch**: The block height when decay begins is stored in module state under `DecayEpochStartKey` (not a governance parameter).
+The v7.0.0 upgrade handler sets it to the upgrade activation height; genesis export/import carries it as `decay_epoch_start` for new chains or state exports.
+Chains that enable decay from genesis JSON must set `decay_epoch_start` there as well.

 - **Decay Rate**: The monthly decay rate applied to inflation
   - Range: `0` to `1` (inclusive)